Big 12 football needs Texas to join Oklahoma at the top of the standings this decade

 Did anyone then think Texas, fresh off a national title game appearance to cap a run of nine consecutive 10-win seasons, would be almost annually overrated and largely irrelevant in the Teens?
 That perennial doormat Baylor would average 8.3 victories — more than Texas(!) — and produce a Heisman winner?

-Or maybe that West Virginia would land in the league?
+Or maybe that West Virginia would land in the conference?
 Or that the difference between Mike Leach and no Mike Leach at Texas Tech would come out to 2.5 wins a year?
 (On second thought, forget that last question.
 The Red Raiders won 62 games in the 1990s, 85 in 10 years under Leach and 60 in the 10 years since he left).

 For all the on-field wackiness since 2010, maybe the most amazing thing about the Big 12 is that it still exists, even if its moniker rings false at this point.
 Oklahoma has done its part to carry the league’s banner, and there’s no quibbling with what Baylor, Oklahoma State, Texas Christian and even Kansas State accomplished in the teens.